Amopho/rest-api/README.md

 WHere is the request part (GET, POST, PATCH, PUT) in the controllers requestwhich seem like routers?
 Do the routers from made as imports of controller function are having them instead?

+## What an API is

+1. An API is a set of defined rules that explain how computers or applications communicate with one another.
+APIs sit between an application and the web server, acting as an intermediary layer that processes data transfer between systems.
+2. Here’s how an API works:

+- A client application initiates an API call to retrieve information—also known as a request.
+This request is processed from an application to the web server via the API’s Uniform Resource Identifier (URI) and includes a request verb, headers, and sometimes, a request body.
+- After receiving a valid request, the API makes a call to the external program or web server.
+- The server sends a response to the API with the requested information.
+- The API transfers the data to the initial requesting application.

 # Rest API

 Rest API example to practice